-- Parents reported on a range of strengths and needs that East Yakima families brought to the start of the children's formal education experience. - About 60 percent of kindergartners in East Yakima lived with both parents; 42 percent of parents were married. - Nearly two-thirds of kindergartners lived in households with incomes below the federal poverty level. - Seventy-five percent of mothers and 90 percent of fathers had less than a high school education or GED. - Nearly two-thirds of parents were immigrants, but most children were born in the United States.
-More than half of mothers did not speak English well or at all. - Almost all children had health insurance; more than 90 percent had a medical checkup and more than 80 percent had a dental checkup in the past year. - Fifty-nine percent of children attended Head Start or the Early Childhood Education and Assistance Program (ECEAP). - More than 70 percent of parents attended a school orientation event prior to the start of the school year. - Children's performance on standardized measures of kindergarten readiness was generally below national norms but was consistent with findings from studies of children from low-income families. - Children scored considerably below national norms on measures of vocabulary, letter and word identification, early writing, and early mathematics skills. - Assessor ratings of children's cognitive and social skills based on their behavior during the assessment indicated ratings below national norms.
+- Parents reported on a range of strengths and needs that White Center families brought to the start of the children's formal education experience. - Sixty-four percent of kindergartners in White Center lived with both parents; 57 percent of parents were married. - Nearly half of kindergartners lived in households with incomes below the federal poverty level. - Thirty-four percent of mothers and more than 40 percent of fathers had less than a high school education or GED. - Nearly two-thirds of parents were immigrants, but most children were born in the United States.
+Just under one-third of mothers did not speak English well or at all. - Nearly all children had health insurance, and more than 90 percent had a medical and dental checkup in the past year. - About 49 percent attended Head Start or the Early Childhood Education and Assistance Program (ECEAP). - More than 90 percent of parents attended a school orientation event prior to the start of the school year. - Children's performance on standardized measures of kindergarten readiness was generally below national norms, but it was consistent with findings from studies of children from low-income families. - Children scored considerably below national norms on measures of vocabulary and early mathematics skills. - Most children scored at or above national norms on tests of letter and word identification and early writing skills. - Assessor ratings of children's cognitive and social skills based on their behavior during the assessment indicated ratings below national norms.

-- While most parents rated their child's health as excellent or very good, half of East Yakima kindergartners were overweight or at risk for overweight. - Children's home environments provided support for their development, but daily reading to the children was below national levels. - About 27 percent of East Yakima parents reported reading daily to their children, compared to 45 percent as reported in national studies. - Parents reported that East Yakima kindergartners watched less TV than reported in national studies; only 30 percent had access to a computer at home. - East Yakima parents reported eating dinner together as a family more than five days a week.
+- While most parents rated their child's health as excellent or very good, more than 30 percent of White Center kindergartners were overweight or at risk for overweight. - Children's home environments provided support for their development, and daily reading to the children was close to national levels. - About 42 percent of White Center parents reported reading daily to their children, compared to 45 percent as reported in national studies. - Parents reported that White Center kindergartners watch less TV than reported in national studies; nearly two-thirds had access to a computer at home. - White Center parents reported eating dinner together as a family more than five days a week.